Photo of the Week: Paddle Mixer in Action

 Binder in the Agglomeration Process

 While some materials may be self-binding, in most cases, the right binder is vital to agglomeration success.
-In general, binders: Improve bonding forces and pellet durability.
-Help to achieve the appropriate wet strength and dry crush strength.
-Are inexpensive and readily available. …
+In general, binders: From bentonite clay and lignosulfonate, to corn starch and cement, binders come in many options.
+While careful thought is required to select the appropriate one …

 Continue Reading →